 When you purchased your new wood stove, you joined the ranks of thousands of individuals whose answer to their home heating needs reflects their concern for aesthetics, efficiency and our environment.
 We extend our continued support to help you achieve the maximum benefit and enjoyment available from your new wood stove.

-Thank you for selecting a Innovative Hearth Products (IHP) wood stove as the answer to your home supplemental heating needs.
+Thank you for selecting an Innovative Hearth Products, LLC (IHP) Stove as the answer to your home supplemental heating needs.

 TABLE OF CONTENTS